SergioRibera/srtemplate/README.md

 ## TODO's
 - [ ] I would like to change the way custom functions are implemented.
 - [ ] Macros to create custom functions
+- [ ] Better add_variable function to make more easy and performance managing Cow